 Making the Most of Lessons Learned

 Despite the tremendous challenges of this time, it is possible for positive things to come out of this crisis, including:

 - better communication and collaboration among schools, families, and communities

 - resourceful solutions for addressing different needs

 - a push towards more equitable access for digital learning.

 Professor Bump notes that this kind of crisis highlights our sense of community and resourcefulness as well as the good and generous nature of the American people.
-"People want to help each other out," he says, and this crisis will provide some very concrete ways to do so.
+"People want to help each other out," he says, and this crisis will continue to provide some very concrete ways to do so.

-It is our hope that these ideas offer some initial first steps that you, your colleagues, or district and community leaders / partners can take on behalf of your English learners and immigrant students — steps which may just have some positive impacts for the future.
+It is our hope that these ideas offer some steps that you, your colleagues, or district and community leaders / partners can take on behalf of your English learners and immigrant students — steps which may just have some positive impacts for the future.

 Special thanks to Kristina Robertson, Glenda Macal, Giselle Lundy-Ponce, Kathy Evans, and Dr. Jesse Bump for their contributions to this article.